R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 ### Run the client in other modes
 The client build is independent of the mode.
-The only difference is that the enclave will have a different signing key when you are not using mock mode, which will be reflected in the enclave constraint provided to the client.
+The only difference is that the enclave will have a different signing key when you are not using mock mode, which will be reflected in the enclave constraint p****rovided to the client.

 1. When you run the host, you should see the new signing key in the output:
 ```bash hl_lines="3"